asahiqin/icloud_for_android/README.md

 - Manager Your iDevices
 - View the event
 - Operate the files on iCloud
-- Downlaod and uplaod photos
+- Download and upload photos

 # Others
 This app is powered by [pyicloud](https://github.com/timlaing/pyicloud),a fork from original pyicloud.